mandl/LinkIt_Assist_2502/FirmwareUploader/readme.md

 Doing the upload

-1. Start the *firmwareUploader.py*
+1. Start the *firmwareUploader.py -nobat*
-2. Power off the device and connect it to the USB port.
+2. Disconnect the battery and connect the device to USB
 3. The upload is running.
 The red led goes on dimmed.
 4. See a lot of debug information.... wait for **Update done !!!!!!!!**...
 5. Disconnect the device from USB.